 Use of complexion improving and blemish correcting herbs

-Kantivardhaka herbs work to improve micro circulation of the skin and boost cellular repair thus promoting an even skin tone, good texture and good elasticity in skin.
+Kantivardhaka herbs work to improve micro circulation of the skin and boost cellular repair.
+They therefore promote an even skin tone, good texture and good elasticity in skin.
 Some of these herbs include Kushta , Punarnava , Durva, Ashwagandha, etc.

 To sum up:

-We have, in this post, discussed the phenomenon of open pores, and tried to appreciate the differences between how open pores are treated by Western Cosmetic ‘Science’ and Ayurveda.
+We have discussed open pores, and seen the differences between how they are treated by Western Cosmetic ‘Science’ and Ayurveda.

-As we often say, Ayurveda focuses on holistic living and looks at the sum of everything an individual is doing to treat problems that may arise.
-Therefore, we read about how the right diet, right lifestyle practices combined with the right herbs and skin care routine can help look after pitta prone skin.
+Ayurveda focuses on holistic living and looks at the sum of everything an individual is doing to treat problems that may arise.
+Therefore, this post discussed how the right diet, right lifestyle practices combined with the right herbs and skin care routine can help look after pitta prone skin.